This page provides information on Triplanar Texture Mapping.

 - When using V-Ray GPU CUDA, the VRayTriplanarTex works fine for bump with bitmaps only.
 If other maps are incorporated in it, then you will have to add a VRayColor2Bump map directly in the bump slot of the material (and pass the VRayTriplanarTex through it) to make it work properly.

-- If you wish to use a VRayNormalMap with VRayTriplanarTex in a material, assign the VRayNormalMap to the VRayTriplanarTex texture node and then use the VRayTriplanarTex in your material.
+- If you wish to use a VRayNormalMap with VRayTriplanarTex in a material, assign the VRayNormalMap to the VRayTriplanarTex Texture map slot and then use the VRayTriplanarTex in your material.
 Linking in the other direction is not recommended.